totopi/Mission-to-Mars-Fullstack/README.md

 # [Mission to Mars](https://missiontomarz.herokuapp.com/)

+Selenium and Splinter are not playing nicely with Heroku, so this does not work yet.

 ## Step 1 - Scraping
 Complete your initial scraping using Jupyter Notebook, BeautifulSoup, Pandas, and Requests/Splinter.